 Tide tables and solunar tables for sport fishers in Stockton.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Stockton ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 5:48 am and the next low tide at 5:20 pm.
-The first high tide will be at 12:02 pm and the next high tide at 10:32 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 6:13 am and the next low tide at 5:43 pm.
+The first high tide was at 11:49 am and the next high tide will be at 11:23 pm.

-The lunar phase is a Waxing Crescent.
-Today we will have 11 hours and 48 minutes of sun.
-The solar transit will be at 12:55 pm and the length of time the moon will be visible will be 10 hours and 21 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 12 hours and 52 minutes of sun.
+The solar transit is at 1:04 pm and the length of time the moon will be visible will be 13 hours and 25 minutes.

-from 6:18 pm to 8:18 pm, high activity Major period (moon up).
-This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected
+from 6:35 pm to 8:35 pm, very high activity Major period (moon down).
+This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for Stockton.
 The times are generated in local time in California and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]